redstone-dart/redstone/README.md

 }
 ```

-* Instead of running `pub build` directly, you can call `build.dart` to properly build you app:
+* Instead of running `pub build` directly, you can call `build.dart` to properly build you app.

-** Through Dart Editor:

-*** Create a command-line launch configuration, with the following parameters:
+* To run `build.dart` through Dart Editor, you need to create a command-line launch configuration, with the following parameters:

 Parameter         | Value
 ------------------|----------